Mum (TV series)

-Mum is a British sitcom written by Stefan Golaszewski centred on recently widowed, suburban 59-year-old Cathy (played by Lesley Manville) and her family, following her husband's death.
+Mum is a British sitcom written by Stefan Golaszewski that centred on the recently widowed, suburban 59-year-old Cathy (played by Lesley Manville) and her family, following her husband's death, airing on BBC Two from 2016–2019.
 Each episode is named after a calendar month in the year, except series three which is set over just one week.
-The series features Cathy's supportive lifelong friend Michael (played by Peter Mullan), and her family: son Jason and his girlfriend Kelly, Cathy's brother Derek and his new partner Pauline, and Cathy's in-laws.
+The series features Cathy's supportive lifelong friend, Michael (played by Peter Mullan), and her family: son Jason and his girlfriend, Kelly; Cathy's brother, Derek, and his new partner, Pauline; and Cathy's in-laws.

 In June 2016, the BBC announced that a second series had been commissioned.
 In October 2017, it was recommissioned for a third series.
 The second series premiered on 20 February 2018.
 Lisa McGrillis revealed that the third series would be the last; it premiered on 15 May 2019.